axelarnetwork/axelar-docs/pages/dev/axelarjs-sdk/token-transfer-dep-addr.md

 );
 ```

-Example: EVM to Cosmos (Avalanche to Terra)
+Example: EVM to Cosmos (Avalanche to Osmosis)

 ```tsx
 const sdk = new AxelarAssetTransfer({